WannaH4ppy/Windows-network-switcher/README.md

 What needs to be changed?
 In both files, locate the lines responsible for the interface name and IP address.
 1. Network Interface Name

 Windows assigns various names to network adapters (e.g., "Ethernet", "Ethernet 2", "Local Area Connection").
 Check your specific name in Control Panel -> Network Connections and replace it in the script:
-Fragment kodu

-:: Example of changing the name from "Ethernet" to "Ethernet 2" netsh interface ip set address name="Ethernet 2" ...
+Example of changing the name from "Ethernet" to "Ethernet 2" netsh interface ip set address name="Ethernet 2"

 ⚠️ Warning